 The board of directors, which must have a minimum of 4 directors, oversee the operation of the company.
 The board meets at least 4 times per annum.
-There were 5 meetings in 2019 (2018: 6) at which there was an average of 82% attendance (2018: 72%).
+There were 7 meetings in 2020 (2019: 5) at which there was an average of 90% attendance (2019: 82%).
 Business in the Community Ireland shows the cumulative attendance figure by directors rather than individual directors as the organisation believes this impinges on the privacy of individual volunteer directors, without providing significantly enhanced information.
 There are no emoluments, including travel expenses, paid to directors.

 There is a Finance, Audit, Investment and Governance committee which meets in addition to the Board.
-The committee met 4 times in 2019 (2018: 4) with 80% attendance (2018: 100%).
+The committee met 8 times in 2020 (2019: 4) with 98% attendance (2019: 80%).
 The committee has the absolute discretion and authority to consider any financial, investment, audit and governance activity and any other activity at the request of the Board.
+In September 2020, a Nominations Committee was set-up, who met 4 times and that it has been tasked with supporting the Board in defining a Director recruitment process and carrying out a skills and diversity assessment exercise for future Board appointments.

-A Chief Executive is appointed by the directors to manage the day to day operations of the company.
+A Chief Executive is appointed by the directors to manage the day-to-day operations of the company.
 To facilitate effective operations, the Chief Executive has delegated authority, within terms of delegation approved by the directors, for operational matters.